JDS Wakaba: Construction and career

 Nashi was launched by Kawasaki, Kobe, on 17 January 1945 and completed on 15 March.
 She was assigned to Desron 11, Combined Fleet, for training on 15 March 1945.
 In May 1945 she was assigned to Destroyer Division 52, Cruiser-Destroyer Squadron 31.
-Nashi escaped an attack on Kure harbour by B-29's on 22 June 1945, but on 28 July 1945 was sunk at Mitajirizaki, Kure by aircraft from Halsey's Task Force 38.
+Nashi escaped an attack on Kure Harbour by B-29s on 22 June 1945, but on 28 July 1945 was sunk at Mitajirizaki, Kure by aircraft from Halsey's Task Force 38.
 Commander Takeda and most of the crew survived.
 On 15 September 1945, Nashi was officially struck from the Navy list.

 The ship was refloated in 1954, and after repair at Kure recommissioned in the JMSDF as Wakaba on 31 May 1956.
 She was refitted in 1958 for use as a radar trials ship, and sonar was added in 1960.
-As such she was the only ship of the Imperial Japanese Navy to become part of the post-war Japan Maritime Self-Defense Force, and for some time was the biggest ship in the JMSDF.
+As such, she was the only ship of the Imperial Japanese Navy to become part of the post-war Japan Maritime Self-Defense Force, and for some time was the biggest ship in the JMSDF.

 Wakaba was struck on 31 March 1971, and scrapped in 1972–1973.

+Name

 'Nashi' is a type of pear.
 'Wakaba' means "Young Leaves" in Japanese, suggesting the "green shoots" of recovery, a symbol of a new start after the war.
 Additionally, while the name 'Nashi' in the logographic Japanese Kanji script unmistakably means: 'pear' (梨), in the phonetic Japanese script of Hiragana, 'Nashi (なし)' can mean "Not exist".
 Therefore, to avoid misunderstanding the term: "Not exist" (over radio or other communication) she was renamed.